cerfacs-globc/icclim/doc/source/dev/bootstrap_optimization_summary.rst

 but on large dask-backed workloads it can build very large task graphs and become difficult to run reliably on real datasets.

+The main bottlenecks in that earlier state were:

+- the bootstrap calculation was expressed through a large xarray and dask graph rather than a small compiled inner loop;
+- time and threshold preparation work was repeated across overlap years and output groups;
+- monthly output could trigger repeated threshold work inside the same year;
+- fallback exact routes were reliable, but much slower on the same workloads.

 icclim now uses explicit bootstrap routing:

 - use an optimized compiled path when the case is well understood and